-BL Institute encourages discussions and promotes synergies between the Berger-Levrault experts and its network of customers, partners, companies, research organizations, politicians, journalists and start-ups.
+BL Institute encourages discussion and promotes synergies between Berger-Levrault experts and its network of customers, partners, companies, research organizations, politicians, journalists and start-ups.
 This collective-centric approach brings about the necessary pooling of knowledge and skills based on each person’s experience.

 The activities of the Institute BL have significant potential for interconnections.
-Its action program is based on four areas of work: To train, cultivate, share and invent.
+Its action program is centered around four areas of work: To train, cultivate, share and invent.

 “BL Institute supports skills development, improves knowledge-sharing and promotes product innovation by providing a high level of expertise.

 These are the lofty ambitions of the Berger-Levrault Institute.”

 BL Institute’s training programs cover 5 areas: Software – Business expertise – Technological Acculturation & Digitalization – Data Security – Languages.

 Training is an essential lever for Berger-Levrault’s development to pass on new skills and optimize know-how:

 New training methods are deployed throughout the Group, in particular through the acquisition of a language platform enabling each employee to self-train using e-learning.

 Artificial intelligence, big data, platforms, algorithms, cybersecurity, circulation of personal data, etc. Our daily life is digital.

 To develop the knowledge associated with the digital transformations of our company, BL Institute brings together players in the digital ecosystem at meetings focused on trust, its changes and the governance and security issues raised by globalization.